business-science/awesome-generative-ai/README.md

 # Awesome Generative AI (LLMs)

+**NOTE** - This is a work in progress.
+Changes and additions are welcome.
+Please use Pull Requests to suggest modifications and improvements.

 A curated list of resources to help you become a GenAI Engineer, GenAI Architect, and GenAI Developer.
 This repository covers:

-- Python Libraries for GenAI
+- Python Libraries (GenAI and LLMs)
+- Projects (GenAI and LLMs)

 Comming Soon:

-- Projects in GenAI
 - Courses
 - Communities
 - Social